 - You will be asked if you would like to use the Simplified General Rule Worksheet.
 Select YES

-- Enter the information relating to the annuity into the Simplified General Rule Worksheet.
-The calculated taxable amount will carry back to box 2a of the 1099-R entry screen.
+After completing the worksheet, the calculated taxable amount will carry back to box 2a of the 1099-R entry window.

-NOTE: This is a guide on entering the Simplified General Rule Worksheet into the TaxSlayer Pro program.
+Note: This is a brief guide on entering information into the Simplified General Rule Worksheet into the TaxSlayer Pro program.
 This is not intended as tax advice.